simonw/datasette/docs/sql_queries.rst

 If it is started in this way, the ``/_memory`` page can be used to execute queries that join across multiple databases.

-References to tables in attached databases should be preceeded by the database name and a period.
+References to tables in attached databases should be preceded by the database name and a period.

 For example, this query will show a list of tables across both of the above databases: